leonore/deep-learning-for-immune-cells/timelog.md

 - *1 hour* Reading up on issues with image processing in biological researcher; looking into flat field correction
 - *0.5 hours* Looking at dataset, experimenting with image correction
 - *1 hour* Writing some dissertation bullet points, getting ideas in order.
 Issues with setting out the problem
+- *0.5 hours* Looking at the biological research done as provided by Hannah

+### 31 January
+- *1.5 hours* Visiting immunology building to look at current software being used for cell image analysis and writing up notes